docker-library/docs/satosa/README-short.txt

-SATOSA translates between authentication protocols such as SAML2, OpenID Connect, and OAuth2.
+DEPRECATED; SATOSA translates between auth protocols such as SAML2, OpenID Connect, and OAuth2.